Farming Opportunities and Fair Competition

 Family farms are essential to the vitality of of rural communities.
 Family farmers buy most of their inputs from local suppliers.
 They sell most of their products in local and regional markets.
 Many of the business enterprises in rural towns and small cities are farm-connected.
 A system of economically viable, midsize, owner-operated family farms contributes more to communities than systems characterized by mega-farms with hired managers and large numbers of farm laborers with below average incomes and little ownership or control of productive assets.
 Replacing midsize farms with big farms reduces middle class entrepreneurial opportunities in farm communities, at best replacing them with wage labor.
 The result is harmful to society.

-• Commodity Program and Crop Insurance Reform
+Promote Sensible Commodity and Crop Insurance Reform

-Renew Fair and Competitive Markets
+Ensure Fair and Competitive Markets

 Learn more about NSAC’s advocacy in support of socially disadvantaged farmers and ranchers.
 Get the Spanish version of the document Promoción y Apoyo de NSAC a Granjeros y Rancheros en Condiciones de Desventaja Social.